kimwalisch/primecount/doc/Hard-Special-Leaves.md

 that are close to each other then simply iterating over the sieve array for counting the number of unsieved elements works great.
 However when there are very few consecutive leaves in the current segment our method becomes inefficient.
-In order to compute the special leaves we need to sieve up to some limit z.
+In order to compute the special leaves we need to sieve up to some limit $z$.
 Since we are using a modified version of the segmented sieve of Eratosthenes the size of the sieve array will be $O(\sqrt{z})$.
 This means that if e.g. there is a single leaf in the current segment we will use $O(\sqrt{z})$ operations to count the number of unsieved